vitessio/website/content/en/docs/21.0/user-guides/sql/vexplain.md

 1 row in set (0.00 sec)
 ```

+## When to use KEYS
+Use vexplain keys when you need to:

+* Identify potential sharding key candidates
+* Optimize query performance by understanding which columns are frequently used in filters and joins
+* Analyze query patterns across your application to inform database design decisions
+* Quickly understand the structure of complex queries

+By analyzing the KEYS output across multiple queries, you can make more informed decisions about sharding strategies, potentially improving query performance and data distribution in your Vitess deployment.

 # Safety for DML

 The normal behaviour for `VEXPLAIN` is to not actually run the query for DMLs — it usually only plans the query and presents the produced plan for the `PLAN` type.